singlestore-labs/wasi-data-python/README.md

 This project includes Python utilities related to the [wasi-data](https://github.com/singlestore-labs/wasi-data) specification.

-## devcontainer

-This project uses VS Code [devcontainers](https://code.visualstudio.com/docs/remote/containers).

-If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

-1. Clone the repository and open in VS Code
-2. Press F1 and select the Remote-Containers: Open Folder in Container... command.

 ## WASI

 [WASI](https://wasi.dev/) is a modular system interface for WebAssembly.
 Checkout this [blog post](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) for an excellent overview and introduction.
 This system interface securely